turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

 - Can be used as documentation for the code they test
 - Are clear and easy to read
 - Assertions are specific, testing for exactly what value is expected, not just length or data type.

+### What makes a good test?What makes a function easy to test?

+- Pure functions are easier to test.
+Why?
+- Functions that update or rely on a global variable are harder, sometimes impossible, to test.
+Why?

 </section>